 “Israel was supposed to enter Eretz Yisrael in a period of three days, had they not insisted on sending the spies and subsequently believing their defeatist and despairing report.
 The Ark, during this special period, went before them while the cloud hovered over them.”
 Sforno, Bamidbar Artscroll Mesorah Series, Mesorah Publications, ltd., pg.
 696

 With the power of HaShem in the midst of them, they were proceeding toward the Promised Land!
-Moshe speaks to his brother in law, Chovav, and invites him to the land,
+Moshe speaks to his brother-in-law, Chovav, and invites him to the land,

 “Moshe said to Chovav, the son of Reuel the Midianite, Moses’ father-in-law, “We are journeying to the place of which HaShem said, ‘I will give it to you.’
 Come with us, and we will treat you well; for HaShem has spoken good concerning Israel.”
 Numbers 10:29